-Foreign Direct Investment (FDI) vs Foreign Portfolio Investment (FPI):
+Foreign Direct Investment (FDI) vs Foreign Portfolio Investment (FPI)

-Aspect Foreign Direct Investment (FDI) Foreign Portfolio Investment (FPI) Investment made by a foreign entity in a business or project with a lasting interest.
+Aspect Foreign Direct Investment (FDI) Foreign Portfolio Investment (FPI) Definition Investment made by a foreign entity in a business or project with a lasting interest.
 Investment in financial assets such as stocks, bonds, mutual funds, and other securities.
 Purpose Establishing long-term presence and control over operations.
 Portfolio diversification and short-term capital gains.
 Control High level of control and management over operations.
 Limited or no control over underlying assets or companies.
 Investment Horizon Long-term investment horizon.
 Short to medium-term investment horizon.

-Aspect Foreign Direct Investment (FDI) Foreign Portfolio Investment (FPI) linterest Active involvement in the management and decision-making process.
+Investor's Interest Active involvement in the management and decision-making process.
 Passive involvement with limited or no involvement in management.
 Volatility Less volatile as it focuses on long-term stability and gradual returns.
-Relatively more volatile due to short- term trading and market fluctuations.
+Relatively more volatile due to short-term trading and market fluctuations.
 Examples A foreign company establishing a subsidiary in India to set up a manufacturing plant.
 Foreign individuals or institutions investing in Indian stocks or bonds.